regebro/moving-big-projects/moving-big-projects.rst

     It depends very much on your business if you can take a time out from adding features to do the porting or not.
-    If you can, you can put everyone on doing it, which is great and will be faster.
-    It also means everyone feels involved.
      But it still will take a few weeks at least.
 Maybe longer.
     So can you stop adding features and stop firefighting that long?

 ----